opendocsg/slw-judgments-backfill/2009_SGHC_59/report.md

 **My decision**

-15     In _Australian Timber Products Pte Ltd v Koh Brothers Building & Civil Engineering Contractor (Pte) Ltd_ [2004] SGHC 243, the Court held that the filing of a stay application does not automatically bring all timelines in the Rules of Court (Cap 322, 1997 Rev. Ed.) to a standstill.
+15     In _Australian Timber Products Pte Ltd v Koh Brothers Building & Civil Engineering Contractor (Pte) Ltd_ <span class="citation">[2004] SGHC 243</span>, the Court held that the filing of a stay application does not automatically bring all timelines in the Rules of Court (Cap 322, 1997 Rev. Ed.) to a standstill.
 Therefore, the filing of a stay application does not stop time for service of the defence from running.
-This principle was approved by the Court of Appeal in _Carona Holdings Pte Ltd and Others v Go Go Delicacy Pte Ltd_ [2008] SGCA 34 at [25] [“ _Carona_ ”].
+This principle was approved by the Court of Appeal in _Carona Holdings Pte Ltd and Others v Go Go Delicacy Pte Ltd_ <span class="citation">[2008] SGCA 34</span> at [25] [“ _Carona_ ”].

 16     On the facts of this case, the plaintiffs had refused to consent to a deferment of filing of the defence pending the stay application.
 Therefore, it was necessary for the defendants to apply for an extension of time under Order 3 r 4 of the Rules of Court.

-17     In _Yeoh Poh San v Won Siok Wan_ [2002] 4 SLR 95 [“ _Yeoh Poh San_ ”], the defendant had applied for a stay on the grounds of _forum non conveniens_.
+17     In _Yeoh Poh San v Won Siok Wan_ <span class="citation">[2002] 4 SLR 95</span> [“ _Yeoh Poh San_ ”], the defendant had applied for a stay on the grounds of _forum non conveniens_.
 The Assistant Registrar dismissed the application and the defendant appealed.
 No defence was filed.
 Before the appeal was heard, the plaintiff applied for summary judgment in default of defence.
 The defendant applied for an extension of time until after the hearing of the appeal to serve her defence.
 Woo JC held that once an application for an extension of time to file a defence pending the outcome of an appeal is made, the extension should generally be granted so as not to render the appeal nugatory.
 He made the following observation (at [18]):

  The very reason why a plaintiff’s solicitor does not, and should not, insist on the filing of the defence before the original stay application is heard is equally applicable to an appeal, ie to require the filing of the defence will defeat the very purpose of the stay application, or, as the case may be, the appeal.